-Yes, to be an eligible pensioner you must have:
+Yes, to be an eligible for a pensioner discount you must have:

 - a Centrelink Pensioner Concession Card or

-A copy of the application form can be collected from the Customer Care offices, or downloaded
+A copy of the application form can be collected from Customer Care, or downloaded from our website.

 How will I know if my request for a pensioner rebate has been successful?